DuncanMPlate/ETL_FINANCE_PROJECT/README.md

 ## Process 3: Loading the Data
 _____________________________

 •	Created the schema to hold the datasets (indexData, indexInfo)

+-	Code for this is here: https://github.com/DuncanMPlate/group_project_2/blob/main/queries.sql

 •	Imported the datasets with SQLAlchemy

+-	Code for this is here: https://github.com/DuncanMPlate/group_project_2/blob/main/data_crunch.ipynb

 •	Created a dictionary to get a single dataset which can be utilized to run queries and use the information for visualization
+-	Code for this is here: https://github.com/DuncanMPlate/group_project_2/blob/main/jobs_crunch.ipynb

 _____________________________

 ## Questions Answered
 _____________________________